jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/10-is-ai-overhyped-stock-market-3d20974b.md

 ---
-layout: content
+layout: post
 title: >-
   A Wave of AI Pessimism Is Coming.
 How to Outlast It.
 date: 2024-11-27 13:07 -0500
 author: Jenny Johnson
 tags: ['AI', 'Other Voices']
+description: >-
-description: The hype cycle is nearing its peak.
+  The hype cycle is nearing its peak.
 That will create opportunities for savvy investors, writes Franklin Templeton CEO Jenny Johnson in a guest commentary.
 ---